saucelabs-training/demo-js/README.md

 > Services team at Sauce Labs.\
 > Please contact the [Sauce Labs Sales Team](https://saucelabs.com/contact) for support and information.

+> Most of the Sauce Labs features will be explained with [WebdriverIO](https://webdriver.io/), the preferred Node.js framework when using Sauce Labs.

 ## Framework examples
 - [WebdriverIO with Jasmine*](./webdriverio)
     - WebdriverIO with Appium for Native/Hybrid Apps